It may be tomorrow, it may be next week, or perhaps next month but it will happen—another child will die in an unlicensed child-care setting.

 Despite the recent deaths in care, we found that the policy debate—in legislative and subcommittee discussions—prioritized concerns of “access” and “parent choice” over evaluation of “quality” and “risk.”

-In worrying about access, policymakers and the attentive public expressed concern that if government increased oversight of unlicensed providers, some of them would fail to meet basic standards and would have to close.
+A flawed logic In worrying about access, policymakers and the attentive public expressed concern that if government increased oversight of unlicensed providers, some of them would fail to meet basic standards and would have to close.

 Access to child care is, of course, a major concern for many parents.
 But shying away from licensing because it might force unsafe or poorly functioning providers to close seems very misguided, to say the least.